 Also shortlisted for the 2018 Toronto Book Awards are Lee Maracle, David Chariandy, Carrianne Leung and Kerri Sakamoto.
 The winner will receive $10,000 and each finalist will receive $1,000.

-The finalists were announced today, and awards will be presented Oct.
+The 2018 Toronto Book Awards will be presented Oct.
 10 at a ceremony at the Toronto Reference Library’s Bramand Bluma Appel Salon beginning at 7 pm.
 The ceremony is open to the public.